Mojtabarezaei4/Mojtabarezaei4/README.md

 # Mojtaba Rezaei
 ##### .NET and integration developer
 ---
 Is my name hard for you to pronounce?
-So call me Mojje, still hard?
+So call me Mojje.
+Still hard?
 What about Moji?

 I work with Azure, making integrations.
 I do C# coding off-work because I like pro-coding.